orbis-education/Test_Weather/README.md

 ## **Tasks**

-1. Prompt user for their zip code.
+1. Prompt the user for their zip code.
 2. Display the hourly forecast, in three hour segments.
 (Ex: if it is currently 12:00pm, the application should show predicted weather at 3:00pm, 6:00pm, and 9:00pm.)
 3. Display the extended five-day forecast.